 King, professor emerita of anthropology at the College of William and Mary, also explored this topic in her book How Animals Grieve.
 “We can’t understand how an animal understands or thinks about death,” says King.
 “We can only evaluate what we can see, and when someone in a dog’s life dies, dogs will react with behavioral changes.”

 That includes the loss of another dog.
 “After a dog dies, another dog in the household may show social withdrawal,” says King.
 “He may fail to eat or drink, he may search for his lost companion, or exhibit vocalizations that show he is stressed.”

 Signs of Grief in Dogs

 Although we observe that dogs do grieve for other dogs, they may not fully comprehend the concept of death and all of its metaphysical implications.
-“Dogs don’t necessarily know that another dog in their life has died, but they know that individual is missing,” says Dr. Marc Bekoff, professor emeritus of ecology and evolutionary biology at the University of Colorado Boulder and author of the 2018 book Canine Confidential: Why Dogs Do What They Do.
+“Dogs don’t necessarily know that another dog in their life has died, but they know that individual is missing,” says Dr. Marc Bekoff, professor emeritus of ecology and evolutionary biology at the University of Colorado Boulder and author of Canine Confidential: Why Dogs Do What They Do.
 “It’s a situation of loss of companionship where that dog is no longer around.”

 Your dog simply knows that their friend is no longer present and may exhibit one or more symptoms of grief including:

 - Lethargic behavior and sleeping more than usual.